nradchenko/tcpconsole/README.md

 ------------
 make install

-sysvinit users need to do
+sysvinit users need to do:
 	Add to /etc/inittab:
 	tc:12345:respawn:/usr/local/sbin/tcpconsole

 	Send HUP to init:
 	killall -HUP init

-Systemd installation is automatic.
+Systemd users need to do:
+        systemctl enable tcpconsole
+        systemctl start tcpconsole

 This program only works on Linux.